 Nursing units are a group, a family if you will, and Nurse Managers want to make sure you’re a good fit.
 Fitting in is about projecting warmth, openness, and learnability.

 Clinical Scenarios During an Interview

 They’re not going to trick you with clinical questions.
 Commonly they will describe a patient scenario where the patient is in some kind of distress.
 No matter what the clinical details, they are really looking for responses that show you are competent and safe.
 Here’s what to say:

 - You stay with the patient shows a safe nurse who doesn’t panic

-- You call for help shows you knows your limitations (rated most important by many interviewers)
+- You call for help shows you know your limitations (rated most important by many interviewers)